 How to Send Any Token Across Chains in One Click

 Want to move tokens across chains without messy bridging or manual transfers?
 With OneClickSender you can send any token in one streamlined flow.
-In this guide I’ll walk you through how it works — so you can send tokens across chains fast and with less cost.
+In this guide we'll walk you through how it works — so you can send tokens across chains fast and with less cost.

 Introduction